 One of the benefits of squats is that they are so diverse.
 They can be adjusted into jump squats to provide fat-burning cardio workouts or add weights for increased intensity and loads more.

 The benefits of squats are incredible, for both sexes.
 Time to jump in…

 By strengthening the muscles surrounding your spine (erector spinae), a squat can help to lift your back into a better postural position.
 This improves movement and support for the spine while decreasing the chance of back pain.

-Another one of the benefits of squats is that they work the four primary muscle groups of the lower body.
-Breaking down these muscle tissues through compound exercises help them to rebuild stronger.
+Another benefit of squats is that they work the four primary muscle groups of the lower body.
+Breaking down these muscle tissues through compound exercises helps them to rebuild stronger.